evraz-org/EVRAZ-smartphone-application/README.md

   * Configure
         App name: Evraz wallet
-        Android package name: com.bitshares.bitshareswallet 3.3* Select analytics tab and select default or new project 3.4 Download file and put in app/
+        Android package name: com.bitshares.bitshareswallet
+  * Select analytics tab and select default or new project
+  * Download file and put in app/
 4. Build and run

 * For use google signIn in prod, we create another google-services.json file in owner account with actual Android Signing Certificate SHA-1# evraz-wallet

+## License

+The package is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).